 Recipe optimisation is closely related to product performance, as it can improve performance in relation to raw material costs.
 The ambition is to meet the nutrition requirement in the most cost effective way.
 As around 80 % of the feed price stems from raw material costs, recipe optimisation plays a major role in achieving the most cost-effective raw material composition.
 Testing and implementation of new raw materials are therefore vital aspects of feed development.

-Sustainable raw material sources are a corner stone for the development of Aquaculture.
-Only raw materials which can be demonstrated to come from sustainable sources or raw materials which has a clear and defined ambition to be certified as sustainable will be used in Biomar.
+Sustainable raw material sources are a corner stone for the development of aquaculture.
+Only raw materials which can be demonstrated to come from sustainable sources or raw materials which have a clear and defined ambition to be certified as sustainable will be used in BioMar.
 BioMar's development programme on sustainability, BioSustain, includes an evaluation on all raw materials.

 Fish health is one of the keys to fish growth and survival, and thereby the economic result for fish farmers.
 It is therefore an integral part of all research and development programmes at BioMar.

-Another very important theme in the BioMar Research & Development programmes is harvest quality of fish, in terms of flesh structure, taste, and nutritional value in human consumption.
-This has lead to several ground breaking feed novelties.
+Another very important theme in the BioMar Research & Development programmes is harvest quality of fish in terms of flesh structure, taste, and nutritional value in human consumption.
+This has led to several ground breaking feed novelties.

 Feeding strategies in order to cater for different fish species nutritional needs in the different stages of life cycle are also important parts of our feed development work.

-Special research programmes focus on the development of feeds for new farmed fish species and important fish feed novelties steadily coming up.
+Special research programmes focus on the development of feed for new farmed fish species and important fish feed novelties are steadily coming up.